BPHS Shani Mahadasha

 Deeply patriotic and parochial in viewpoint regarding social stability and rule of law.

-Respects the Old Ways and Customs
+Respects the Old Ways and folkways, ancient customs, and established cultural norms

 May become a great leader if Shani occupies kendra: 1-4-7-10 (throne yoga).